 Measured offshore weather data supported this work by providing input to the erosion model.
-Rain measurements provided information on the number and size of droplets as well as their fall velocity, while wind speed was correlated with rotor speed, dictating the impact speed between rain drops and blades.
+Rain measurements provided information on the number and size of droplets, as well as their fall velocity, while wind speed was correlated with rotor speed, dictating the impact speed between raindrops and blades.
 Concurrent measurements of rain and wind at the Dutch North Sea are scarce.
-The only available source of measurements are provided by TNO (Caboni et al., 2024) for a relatively short period.
-65 More specifically, over a period of one year, from March 2022 to March 2023, TNO carried out concurrent rainfall and wind speed measurements at the offshore Lichteiland Goeree (LEG) platform.
+The only available source of measurements is provided by TNO (Caboni et al., 2024) for a relatively short period.
+More specifically, over a period of 1 year, from March 2022 to March 2023, TNO carried out concurrent rainfall and wind speed measurements at the offshore Lichteiland Goeree (LEG) platform.
 Figure 1 depicts the exact location of the platform.
 Rainfall measurements were carried out by means of an OTT Parsivel disdrometer.
-Wind speed was measured by means of a Leosphere WindCube V2 LiDAR.
-Since the current investigation focuses only on rain-induced erosion, measured events with 70 snow and hail have been filtered out, retaining just rainy intervals.
+Wind speed was measured by means of a Leosphere WindCube V2 lidar.
+Since the current investigation focuses only on rain-induced erosion, measured events with snow and hail have been filtered out, retaining just rainy intervals.
 Hailstones, being larger, heavier, and harder than raindrops, can cause delamination, indentations, and surface cracking depending on their size and falling velocity (Verma et al., 2023).
 The impact of hailstones on blade erosion in the North Sea is not yet fully understood, so this topic has been excluded from the scope of this work.
-In 2022, the average wind speed at 140 meters above sea level at LEG was 9.3 m s-1, which is slightly lower than the 2015-2022 average of 9.9 m s-1 (Vitulli et al., 2023).
-2022 was a relatively dry year in the Netherlands, with a 75 national average rainfall of 729 millimeters (KNMI, 2022).
-Typically, the country's average annual rainfall is 795 millimeters.
+In 2022, the average wind speed at 140 m above sea level at LEG was $9.3 \,\mathrm{m\,s^{-1}}$ , which is slightly lower than the 2015-2022 average of $9.9 \text{ m s}^{-1}$ (Vitulli et al., 2023).
+2022 was a relatively dry year in the Netherlands, with a national average rainfall of 729 mm (KNMI, 2022).
+Typically, the country's average annual rainfall is 795 mm.